Student Parking Expectations

 Permit Visibility and Parking Spot:

 Parking passes must be clearly displayed at all times while on campus or a ticket could be issued.
-Students must park in their designated spots by their parking pass.
+Students must park in their designated spots or assigned lot.

 Students who choose to drive and park on Inglemoor campus do so at their own risk.
 The Northshore School District and IHS are not responsible for lost, damaged, or stolen property.
 Vehicles need to be secured to protect personal items.

 Vehicles are to be parked within designated (lined) spaces.
 Care must be taken to avoid blocking adjacent parking spaces and/or fire and traffic lanes.
 Use of designated disabled parking spaces requires a valid Washington State disabled parking permit.
 Students who park in these areas without a valid Washington State disabled parking permit will be fined the maximum penalty.

 Prohibited Parking Areas: